-Once a CSC has been set up, questions frequently arise pertaining to be commission's relationship with line ministries and agencies.
-Thus once a government decided to establish a CSC, it must clearly delineate the division of responsibilities in relation to resource management among central government departments and agencies.
-In many countries, responsibilities for human resources management in the civil service are along the line shown in Table 2.
+Once a civil service commission has been established, questions often arise pertaining to the commission's relationship with line ministries and agencies.
+Therefore, once a government decides to establish a CSC, it must clearly delineate the division of responsibilities in relation to resource management among central government departments and agencies In many countries, responsibilities for human resource management in the civil service are along the lines shown in Table 8.
+The structure outlined in Table 8 resembles the model prevalent in the Commonwealth of Nations, especially with respect to the role of the CSC, but countries such as the Republic of Korea and Thailand have similar arrangements in place.